fbpx

 Regulating the handling of these substances is essential, as addiction and overdose can be a risk.
 Care must be taken when advertising and marketing psychedelic treatments, to ensure people are not misled or do not participate without knowing what they’re getting into.

-Similar ethical issues were seen in past medical research projects, such as CIA’s MK-Ultra project in the 1950s and 1960s.
+Similar ethical issues were seen in past medical research projects, such as the CIA’s MK-Ultra project in the 1950s and 1960s.
 Therapists must consider patient autonomy, honesty, informed consent, and privacy when utilizing psychedelic therapies.

 Psychedelic therapies come with potential relief from suffering, but they must be used with thoughtful attention to ethics to ensure safe and appropriate conduct.
 Looks like the future of psychedelic therapy is a trip worth taking, particularly for those with personality disorders.